 The Organic Division encourages members to attend Regional ACS meetings.
 Visit ACS' regional meetings page to find information on times, locations, and registration for these important events.

-The Division will provide funding and programming support for organizing organic chemistry-related symposia at ACS Regional Meetings.
+The Organic Division will provide funding and programming support for organizing one organic chemistry-related symposium at up to five ACS Regional Meetings.
 Up to $2000 will be provided per symposium.
 In addition some limited funding is available for support of a second symposium, also up to $2000.
-Two types of symposia will be supported:
+Two types of symposia are supported:

 Cope Scholar Symposium.
 Organizers of Regional Meetings are offered the support of the Division to organize an organic chemistry-related symposium.
 One of the ten Arthur C. Cope Scholar Award recipients will be asked to serve as the keynote speaker (Cope Award Scholar to be selected by the Regional Meeting organizers).
-It is expected that the remaining speakers in the symposium will be chosen to complement the presentation and research focus of the keynote speaker, but this will be flexible, depending on the needs of the Regional Meeting.
-The organizers of the Regional Meeting will handle organization of the symposium, optionally with support from the Division.
-We hope that having the participation of a Cope Scholar will assist in recruiting other speakers, and will help draw attention and attendance to Regional Meetings.
-The Organic Division will pay up to $2000 (starting in 2013) in verifiable expenses (travel, housing, etc.) for the Cope Scholar symposium.
+The remaining speakers in the symposium should complement the research focus of the keynote speaker, however, some flexible is acceptable based on the needs of the Regional Meeting.
+The Organic Division will pay up to $2000 to cover verifiable expenses (travel, housing, registration, etc.) for the Cope Scholar symposium.

 Organic Chemistry Related Symposium.
 Organizers of Regional Meetings are offered the support of the Division to organize an organic chemistry-related symposium.
-For consideration of support the organizers are asked to send to the Regional Meeting Coordinator the topic of the symposium and a list of proposed speakers.
-The Organic Division will pay up to $2000 (starting in 2013) in verifiable expenses (travel, housing, etc.) for the symposium.
-The Division will support up to two relevant sessions per meeting.
+The Organic Division will pay up to $2000 to cover verifiable expenses (travel, housing, registration, etc.) for the symposium.

 Requirements for all Symposia: